wolfpld/moderncore/doc/iv.md

  - `shift+f` resizes the window to fit the image.
  - `F11` enables fullscreen mode.

-### Unsupported features
+### Future plans

-iv is currently unable to display vector images (SVG, PDF).
-Animations are loaded as single-frame images.
-Support for these missing features may be added in the future.
+- Load vector images (SVG, PDF).
+- Animation support.
+- Selection of an image region for copying to the clipboard.
+- Save image to file.